vberkaltun/mbedCore/readme.md

 After these steps, all dependencies will be downloaded to your current directory.

 ### Automatic Setup: Hukseflux Terminal Server

+1. Open your Hukseflux Terminal Server.
+2. Redirect the **`sing_mbed_template`** project path.
+If you dont know the full path, get help from your administrations.
+3. Copy the root path of the project file.
+4. Paste it to the path you would like to work on your local machine.
+After these steps, you may have to check out these two topics:

+    - The [Hotfix for The Linux File Formats](#Hotfix-for-The-Linux-File-Formats) topic in the [Troubleshooting](#Troubleshooting) section
+    - The [Extracting The 'mbed-os.zip' File](#Extracting-The-mbed-os-zip-File) topic in the [Troubleshooting](#Troubleshooting) section

+After these steps, all dependencies will be downloaded to your current directory.

 ### Manual Setup